victorb/arch-mirror/README.md

 - go-ipfs version 0.4.14 or later (might work with earlier but tested with 0.4.14)
 - about 150GB of diskspace (real usage will be around ~100GB but good with a buffer)
+  - This diskspace requirement only applies if you want to host your own mirror, not if you're using a existing one

 #### Setup